Global Health Film

 ~ Howard Stein, Professor of Preventive Medicine, Poet Laureate, High Plains Society for Applied Anthropology

-Blind Trust tells about the peacemaking work of Vamik Volkan, a man born on the ethnically-divided island of Cyprus, who has been nominated 5 times for the Nobel Peace Prize for conflict resolution with letters of support from 28 countries.
+BLIND TRUST tells about the peacemaking work of Vamik Volkan, a man born on the ethnically-divided island of Cyprus, who has been nominated 5 times for the Nobel Peace Prize with letters of support from 28 countries.
 Dr. Volkan’s work is key to understanding national, ethnic, religious, and cultural identity and has shaped a model of conflict resolution used around the world.

-In the early 1980s Dr. Volkan was a member and then chairman of the American Psychiatric Association’s Committee on Psychiatry and Foreign Affairs, which brought Israelis, Egyptians and Palestinians together for unofficial dialogues.
-He was later a member of the International Negotiation Network (INN) under the directorship of former U.S. President Jimmy Carter, which investigated the roots of ethnic conflict in several global regions.
-Based on his work in peaceful justice, Dr. Volkan was invited to give the keynote address in Cape Town, South Africa, celebrating Archbishop Desmond Tutu’s life and commemorating the 10th anniversary of the Truth and Reconciliation Commission (2006).
+In the early 1980s Dr. Volkan was chairman of the American Psychiatric Association’s Committee on Psychiatry and Foreign Affairs, which brought Israelis, Egyptians and Palestinians together for unofficial dialogues.
+He was later a member of the International Negotiation Network (INN) under the directorship of former U.S. President Jimmy Carter, which investigated the roots of ethnic and national conflict in several global regions.
+Based on his fieldwork in peaceful justice Dr. Volkan was invited to give the keynote address in Cape Town, South Africa, celebrating Archbishop Desmond Tutu’s life and commemorating the 10th anniversary of the Truth and Reconciliation Commission (2006).

-This film recounts Dr. Volkan's lifetime journey working in informal diplomacy or "peoples' diplomacy" in The Middle East, Estonia, the former Yugoslavia and The Republic of Georgia.
+The film recounts Dr. Volkan's lifetime journey in informal diplomacy or "peoples' diplomacy" working in The Middle East, Estonia, the former Yugoslavia, and The Republic of Georgia.
 It depicts his work with leaders, refugees and war orphans.
-The narrative dramatizes the new vocabulary he has developed for understanding the emotional life of large groups.
+The storyline dramatizes the new vocabulary he has developed over the decades for understanding the emotional life of large groups.